braziljs/eloquente-javascript/02_program_structure.md

 {{index "chess board (exercise)"}}

-The string can be built by starting with an empty one (`""`) and repeatedly adding characters.
+You can build the string by starting with an empty one (`""`) and repeatedly adding characters.
 A newline character is written `"\n"`.

-{{index [nesting, "of loops"]}}
+{{index [nesting, "of loops"], braces}}

 To work with two ((dimensions)), you will need a ((loop)) inside of a loop.
-Put ((curly braces)) around the bodies of both loops to make it easy to see where they start and end.
+Put braces around the bodies of both loops to make it easy to see where they start and end.
 Try to properly indent these bodies.
 The order of the loops must follow the order in which we build up the string (line by line, left to right, top to bottom).
-So the outer loop handles the lines and the inner loop handles the characters on a line.
+So the outer loop handles the lines, and the inner loop handles the characters on a line.

 {{index "counter variable", "remainder operator", "% operator"}}